 Even if you choose to do nothing all day but lay by the pool and relax, you need to take the hour out of your evening and attend the live shows.
 They are incredible and so fun.
 We have been to Broadway and seen shows there, so we can honestly tell you that the talent, costumes, and stage sets are all right up there with the best of them.

 We were lucky enough to see Frozen in its inaugural year on the Disney Wonder.
 And if you think you’ve seen Frozen or heard the song Let it Go too many times, you’re wrong.
 This show blew my mind!
 We also had the pleasure of seeing a new Beauty and the Beast show on the Disney Dream and it was one of the most fantastic shows we’ve ever seen.
-We only met a few other people who chose not to go to the shows and they regretted not going.
-Don’t suffer from FOMO.
-Just go to the shows.
-There are two each night so that both dinner rotations are able to attend.
+We only met a few other people who chose not to go to the shows, and they regretted not going.
+If you find after going one night that it’s not for you, that’s fine!
+But give it a try.
+You probably won’t regret it.

 And get there early!
 We recommend about 30 mins early if you want a good seat as seats do fill up quickly, especially on the smaller ships.